smarticoai/public-api/docs/ui/minigames/UIGuide_playMiniGame.md

    - Decline / lose →
      `miniGameWinAcknowledgeRequest(request_id, { lose: true })` —
      prize NOT credited, returned to the prize pool for other players.
+Show `prize.aknowledge_message_lose` when configured,
-Show the same "Better luck next time" treatment as a `no-prize` slot (below).
+     else the same "Better luck next time" treatment as a `no-prize` slot (below).

 Timing: standard prizes are auto-finalised as WON by the